bi-labor/es-mssql/docs/elasticsearch/exercise3.md

 }
 ```

 We are going to use _Kibana's_ Dev Tools for this part of the exercise.
 Although it uses the same REST API that we used through _PowerShell_, it provides a more convenient GUI for us to use.
-In this _Dev tool_ we can run queries.
-A query contains of (1) a http verb and an URL matching Elasticsearch' REST API, and then (2) a body as JSON.
+In this _Dev tool_, we can run queries.
+A query contains (1) a http verb and an URL matching Elasticsearch' REST API, and (2) a body as JSON.

 ![Kibana Dev Tools](images/kibana-dev-tools.png)